Pari-Mutuel Betting 1920

 Yes, inter-track, live, and simulcast pari-mutuel betting on horse races is legal in Maryland.
 Punters from Maryland can also use online or mobile apps to place wagers.

-Yes, daily draws, scratch-offs, and jackpot games are available in Maryland and can be purchased from over 4,400 authorized retailers.
+Yes, daily draws, scratch-offs, and jackpot games are available in Maryland lottery circles and can be purchased from over 4,400 authorized retailers.

-On November 30, 2020, sports betting was approved by referendum in an election and by the Maryland House.
+On November 30, 2020, online sports betting was approved by referendum in an election and by the Maryland House.
 It is awaiting a Senate vote.
-Should it pass, sports betting is expected to go live on June 1, 2021.
+Should it pass, a Maryland sports betting bill is expected to go enter into effect on June 1, 2021.
+In Maryland legalized sports betting will offer a significant boost to the state’s common wealth.

 No, at the present time, online gambling is not legal in Maryland.